Configuring Azure AD CBA with Conditional Access Policies

 The greatest challenge to the widespread implementation of digital certificates has been the difficulty associated with managing them.
 Building a PKI to create, issue, and revoke certificates required an enormous amount of expertise that few network administrators had.

-However, infrastructure like Microsoft Entra ID (Azure AD) provides a clear path to CBA and managed PKIs like JoinNow Connector further paves the way to secure passwordless authentication.
-There’s no need to build your own PKI from scratch, pouring time, money, and expertise into the endeavor when you can utilize an already existing MPKI that was created to integrate with your existing infrastructure.
+However, infrastructure like Microsoft Entra ID (Azure AD) provides a clear path to CBA and managed PKIs further pave the way to secure passwordless authentication.
+There’s no need to build your own PKI from scratch, pouring time, money and expertise into the endeavor when you can utilize an already existing MPKI that was created to integrate with your existing infrastructure.

 If you’d like to see exactly how your network would look with SecureW2, we’d be happy to demonstrate.
 Set up a free demo with our team to see firsthand how easy it can be to go passwordless.